top of page

-Robert di Mauro is a multimedia personality recognized for his insights and commentary on lifestyle, culture, fashion and design.
+Robert di Mauro is a multimedia personality recognized for his insights and commentary on lifestyle, culture, fashion, design and consumer behavior.

 An early modeling career led Robert to his appreciation of the creative and commercial elements of the fashion-related industries initiated by marketing positions with the esteemed houses of Valentino, Courrèges and Fiorucci.